25 Simple Swaps to Reduce Your Carbon Footprint

 Shrink your appliances

 When possible, skip cooking in the oven and opt for the microwave or a toaster oven instead.
 While the average amp hours of these appliances are similar, smaller appliances generally cook food faster and don’t require preheating.
-These are the energy conservation myths that are wasting your money.

 Be brand aware